tuxecure/crackle/README.md

 A project started by Fuseteam, inspired by [Pacstall](https://github.com/pacstall/pacstall), and [nyaa](https://git.kreatea.space/kreato-linux/nyaa)

-Crackle is a client which makes possible to setup nix home manager on ubuntu touch, by utilizing the [XDG Base Directory specification](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html#Home%20Directory).
+Crackle is a client which makes possible to setup nix home manager on Ubuntu Touch, by utilizing the [XDG Base Directory specification](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html#Home%20Directory).

 ## Installation